daticahealth/cks-docs/source/sections/getting-started/03-architecture.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/AM4hBy1SalVT5X" allowfullscreen></iframe>

 To better understand CKS, it will help to briefly review Datica's Legacy Platform product.
 In the world of cloud computing there are a number of different paths that lead to running and managing workloads.
-Whether you're building a complex data processing application that performs sentiment analysis, or you're a startup with a basic monolithic application that helps doctor offices schedule better — you will at some point make a decision around how you're going to manage these pieces of software (and likely several times over throughout the course of their lifecycles).
+Whether you're building a complex data processing application that performs sentiment analysis, or you're a startup with a basic monolithic application that helps doctor offices schedule better — you will at some point make a decision around how you're going to manage these pieces of software (and likely several times over throughout the course of their life cycles).

 The path of least resistance to the cloud has traditionally involved utilizing a Platform as a Service (PaaS).
 A PaaS allows users to focus on application development, rather than the repetitive, lower-level tasks of managing workloads on a server.
 [We've written extensively about PaaS offerings](https://datica.com/blog/kubernetes-vs-paas/) and encourage users to read through these articles.